TTF Ireland Ambassadors

 Professionally qualified in asset management, investment banking and law as a non-practicing barrister.

-Omnium Investment Platform
+CEO, Omnium Investment Platform

 Christopher Ovenden is the CEO of Omnium Investment Platform and has 24 years experience across blue chip financial services companies.